bryanwb/woof/README.md

 Description
 ===========

+This project has been abandoned in favor of [collectd's GenericJMX plugin](https://collectd.org/wiki/index.php/Plugin:GenericJMX)

 Woof is a library and daemon to poll JVMs for JMX data.
 It will also support polling JBOSS 7's HTTP-JSON management interface.